awsdocs/amazon-ec2-user-guide/doc_source/spot-bid-status.md

 |  `fulfilled`  |  `active`  |  `stopped` → `running`  |

 **Fulfilled\-terminal**
 Your Spot Instances continue to run as long as your maximum price is at or above the Spot price, there is available capacity for your instance type, and you don't terminate the instance\.
 If a change in the Spot price or available capacity requires Amazon EC2 to terminate your Spot Instances, the Spot request goes into a terminal state\.
-For example, if your price equals the Spot price but Spot Instances are not available, the status code is `instance-terminated-capacity-oversubscribed`\.
 A request also goes into the terminal state if you cancel the Spot request or terminate the Spot Instances\.

 | Status Code | Request State | Instance State |